Get to know the Ray’s Family

 Zach has spent his restaurant career in many different roles learning various aspects of the industry and has worked in what he considers to be some of the top restaurants in Washington.
 He spent the first 10 years of his restaurant career as a line cook, and in 2013 was promoted to pantry cook at Ray’s Café making salads and desserts.
 He moved up to lead Café cook and a couple of years later he moved to the Boathouse as a line cook, also working his way up to a lead line cook.

-Next he transitioned to the front of the house where he worked in expo, preparing food before it’s delivered to the guest, and as a host to learn more about running a restaurant and diving deeper into Ray’s culture of excellent customer service.
-He is thrilled to now be a Front of House Manager and is excited about his new opportunities to grow and to learn from his coworkers and teammates.
+Next he transitioned to the front of the house where he worked in expo, preparing food before it’s delivered to the guest, and as a host then Front of House Manager to learn more about running a restaurant and diving deeper into Ray’s culture of excellent customer service.
+He is thrilled to now be Café Sous Chef and help lead this bustling and busy kitchen!

 Jenna Hinton comes to Ray’s from Farmington Hills, MI, a suburb of Detroit.
 She began her career in food service/hospitality at age 16 as a banquet server in a country club.
 It was there that she developed a passion for catering and events.
 Upon graduating from high school, she moved to New York City to attend a rigorous acting conservatory program.
 Jenna continued to dabble in the hospitality industry, catering to many notable actors, journalists, and tv personalities.
 Her pursuits also led her to stage management, which set her up with the necessary skills to become a successful event coordinator.
 She returned to Michigan for a brief time and worked as a Private Event Coordinator at the Novi Chophouse.